trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

 ---
 {% endhighlight %}

-Using the same technique as we used on incidents, we will output the monitors to javascript:
+Using the same technique as we used on incidents, we output the monitors to JavaScript:

 {% highlight html %}
 {% raw %}